Discover the dictionary that allows native speakers to share and explain the words and expressions that make their language unique.

 We love informal language, regional dialects, minority languages and other forms of language that are often overlooked.

-Expression used here and there by Almost Everyone
+Expression used all the time by Almost Everyone

 From local slang to national idioms - find entries from all over the world.